 After you finish the antenna you will note that the frequency changed a small amount when you put on the cover.
 You may want an easy way to change the frequency for other reasons.
-This is easily done by using a copper (or aluminum) ring around the tuning coil.
+This is easily done by using a copper (or aluminum) ring around the tuning coil on the outside of the cover.
 This will increase the frequency of the tuning coil.
-The amount depends on where it is placed.
-Make the ring about 1⁄2 inch high.
+The amount depends on where it is placed, allowing adjustment of the frequency by sliding the ring.
+Make the ring about $\frac{1}{2}$ inch high.